insideapp-oss/sonar-apple/DEVELOP.md

 ### Filling rules information

-Eventhough updating rule repository file is mostly automatic, some data related to rules cannot be automatically computed.
+Even though updating rule repository file is mostly automatic, some data related to rules cannot be automatically computed.

 This is the case for :
 - severity (blocker, critical, major, minor, info)